Life After Stroke

 Getting back to usual pastimes, work, hobbies, and travel can be difficult after stroke.
 Making the effort to go out will, however, help recovery and quality of life.
 It may be necessary to adapt activities to fit in with the individual's disabilities.

 I hope this site will help you to get the information you need to give it a try.
 If you have had a stroke and are now back to sport, leisure, and work, please let us know what helped you get back.
-If there are any facilities which are particularly suited for people with stroke related disabilities, please let us know.

 Stroke Art Cafe